Home >Magazine >The Best Things to Do in Morocco: From Souks to the Sahara

 For those with more time to spend exploring, you can delve deeper into this stunning Tassaout Valley.
 The drive there can treat you to stunning panoramic views of the rugged mountains; plan to spend a night or two in this serene area where the villages give you a sense of time slowing down as you breathe that ultra-clean mountain air).
 You’ll see rushing streams and waterfalls nearby, and curious goats wandering around, going about their goat business.
 Have a traditional meal with a local Berber family and learn more about their lifestyle.
 Couscous or a tagine are likely to be on the menu.

-Another option, cribbed from NextTribe trips to Morocco: Stay at an ecolodge in Douar R’bat as we make our way through the Atlas Mountains.
+Another option, cribbed from NextTribe trips to Morocco: Stay at an ecolodge in Douar R’bat as you make your way through the Atlas Mountains.
 Here, more immersive experiences can be had, such as bread-baking and couscous-making with age-old techniques; leisurely hikes; soothing tea rituals; henna sessions.
 Visiting the local women’s cooperative funded by Atlas Outdoor can be a fascinating way to learn soap-making and other skills, connecting with local women and the time-honored culture while supporting sustainable tourism practices.

 While exploring the hills, don’t miss the oasis of Skoura, an enchanting town renowned for its shady palm groves, historic kasbahs, and traditional mud-brick architecture.
 This lush bit of landscape provides a dazzling contrast to the craggy and foreboding Atlas Mountains.